 Causes of persistent hypoglycemia include

-Transient hyperinsulinism most often occurs in infants of diabetic mothers and is inversely related to the degree of maternal diabetic control.
-It also commonly occurs in physiologically stressed infants who are SGA.
-Less common causes include congenital hyperinsulinism (genetic conditions transmitted in both autosomal dominant and recessive fashion), severe erythroblastosis fetalis, and Beckwith-Wiedemann syndrome (in which islet cell hyperplasia accompanies features of macroglossia and umbilical hernia).
-Hyperinsulinemia characteristically results in a rapid fall in serum glucose in the first 1 to 2 h after birth when the continuous supply of glucose from the placenta is interrupted.
+Although most hyperinsulinism is transient, less common and longer lasting causes include congenital hyperinsulinism (genetic conditions transmitted in both autosomal dominant and recessive fashion), severe erythroblastosis fetalis Hemolytic Disease of the Fetus and Neonate Hemolytic disease of the fetus and neonate is hemolytic anemia in the fetus (or neonate, as erythroblastosis neonatorum) caused by transplacental transmission of maternal antibodies to fetal... read more , and Beckwith-Wiedemann syndrome (in which islet cell hyperplasia accompanies features of macroglossia and umbilical hernia).
+Hyperinsulinemia characteristically results in a rapid fall in serum glucose in the first 1 to 2 hours after birth when the continuous supply of glucose from the placenta is interrupted.

 Many infants remain asymptomatic.
 Prolonged or severe hypoglycemia causes both adrenergic and neuroglycopenic signs.
 Adrenergic signs include diaphoresis, tachycardia, lethargy or weakness, and shakiness.
 Neuroglycopenic signs include seizure, coma, cyanotic episodes, apnea, bradycardia or respiratory distress, and hypothermia.
 Listlessness, poor feeding, hypotonia, and tachypnea may occur.

-All signs are nonspecific and also occur in neonates who have asphyxia, sepsis or hypocalcemia, or opioid withdrawal (see Opioids).
-Therefore, at-risk neonates with or without these signs require an immediate bedside serum glucose check from a capillary sample.
+All signs are nonspecific and also occur in neonates who have asphyxia, sepsis or hypocalcemia, or opioid withdrawal Opioids Alcohol and illicit drugs are toxic to the placenta and developing fetus and can cause congenital syndromes and withdrawal symptoms.
+Prescription drugs also may have adverse effects on the fetus... read more .
+Therefore, at-risk neonates with or without these signs require an immediate bedside blood glucose check from a capillary sample.
 Abnormally low levels are confirmed by a venous sample.

 Most high-risk neonates are treated preventively.
 For example, infants of diabetic women who have been using insulin are often started at birth on a 10% D/W infusion IV or given oral glucose, as are those who are sick, are extremely premature, or have respiratory distress.
 Other at-risk neonates who are not sick should be started on early, frequent formula feedings to provide carbohydrates.

-If starting an IV infusion promptly in a hypoglycemic neonate is difficult, glucagon 100 to 300 μg/kg IM (maximum, 1 mg) usually raises the serum glucose rapidly, an effect that lasts 2 to 3 h, except in neonates with depleted glycogen stores.
-Hypoglycemia refractory to high rates of glucose infusion may be treated with hydrocortisone 2.5 mg/kg IM bid.
+If starting an IV infusion promptly in a hypoglycemic neonate is difficult, glucagon 100 to 300 mcg/kg IM (maximum, 1 mg) usually raises the serum glucose rapidly, an effect that lasts 2 to 3 hours, except in neonates with depleted glycogen stores.
+Hypoglycemia refractory to high rates of glucose infusion may be treated with hydrocortisone 12.5 mg/m2 every 6 hours.
 If hypoglycemia is refractory to treatment, other causes (eg, sepsis) and possibly an endocrine evaluation for persistent hyperinsulinism and disorders of defective gluconeogenesis or glycogenolysis should be considered.